R-aryan/TensorFlow-In-Practise-Specialization-Coursera/Course 3- Natural Language Processing in Tensorflow/README.md

 - Tips from Laurence
 - Week 3.1 - Classifying IMDB reviews (Embedding + Conv1D).ipynb
 - Week 3.2 - Twitter sentiment classification (GloVe).ipynb

+## Week 4: Sequence Models and Literature
+- A conversation with Andrew Ng
+- Training the data
+- Finding what the next word should be
+- Predicting a word
+- Poetry!
+- Laurence the poet
+- Week 4 - Poem generation with Bi-directional LSTM.ipynb